willhowes/makers_portfolio_and_notes/week_4.md

 ## Daily Goals

+### Thursday
+1. Maybe have a look at a ORM explanation video.

 ### Wednesday
 N.B.
 Kaja and I were most of the way through stage 10 of the week challenge.